arman-g/Pagination-Algorithm/README.md

 # Pagination-Algorithm

 This is a simple pagination algorithm implementation written for Angular app in typescript.
-It will produce pagination with first, last and in-between numbers with elapsed separators defined by the delta constant.
+It will produce pagination with first, last and in-between numbers with ellipses separator defined by the delta constant.

 **Example Output:**
 Delta: 2, Pages: 9